 Electroandina S.A. and Empresa Eléctrica del Norte Grande S.A. ("Edelnor") have rejected the force majeure argument invoked by the Company and have invoiced the penalty stipulated under the "deliver or pay" clause of the contract for cutbacks accumulated as of September, 2007, for a total amount of US\$ 93 million.
 These invoices have been rejected by the Company, assuming no responsibility.
-Furthermore, the above-mentioned companies have notified the formal start-up period of negotiations previous to any arbitration demand.
-Although such period is overdue, the Company has not been notified of the initiation of the arbitration demands.
+Furthermore, the above-mentioned companies have notified the formal start-up period of negotiations previous to any arbitration complaint.
+Although such period is overdue, the Company has not been notified of the initiation of the arbitration proceedings.

 Additionally, on June 25, 2008, AES Uruguaiana Emprendimientos S.A. ("AESU") claimed damages in a total amount of US\$ 28.1 million for natural gas "deliver or pay" penalties for cutbacks accumulated from September 16, 2007 through June 25, 2008.
 On July 16, 2008, AESU also claimed an additional amount of US\$ 2.7 million for natural gas "deliver or pay" penalties for cutbacks accumulated from January 18, 2006 until December 1, 2006.
 YPF has rejected both claims.
 On September 15, 2008, AESU notified YPF the interruption of the fulfillment of its commitments alleging delay and breach of YPF obligations.
 The Company has rejected this notification.
 On December 4, 2008, YPF notified that having ceased the force majeure conditions, pursuant to the contract in force, it would suspend its delivery commitments, due to the repeated breaches of AESU obligations.
-This notification was also rejected.
+AESU has rejected this notification.
 On December 30, 2008, AESU rejected YPF's right to suspend its natural gas deliveries and on March 20, 2009, AESU notified YPF the termination of the contract.
 Subsequently, AESU initiated an arbitration process in which it claims, among other matters that the Company considers inappropriate, the payment of the deliver or pay penalties above mentioned.
 YPF has also started an arbitration process against AESU claiming, among other matters, the declaration that the termination of the contract by AESU was unilateral and illegal under its responsibility.
+Both arbitral complaints had been answered by the parties by requesting their rejection.